Gentle Leader vs. prong collar (pinch collar)

-Another reason I didn’t like to use the pinch collar with Cosmo was because it didn’t seem to work as well over his thick fur.
-It works better on Remy, who has very short fur.
+It works better on my dog Remy the weimaraner, who has very short fur.
 I’d like to hear some other opinions on this.

-It’s too easy to give aggressive corrections with the pinch collar.
-I cannot use a pinch collar on a dog unless I am calm and collected.
-If I am frustrated with a dog, I will be too tempted to give the dog harsh tugs on the leash.
-Causing fear or pain is not what the pinch collar is for.
+However, I don’t use a pinch collar on a dog unless I am calm.
+If I am frustrated with a dog, I might be too tempted to give the dog a harsher tug on the leash.
+This is not what the pinch collar is for.

-The pinch collar should be used as a tool to prevent pulling, not to make the pulling more tolerable for the human on the other end of the leash.
+The pinch collar should be used as a tool to prevent pulling, not to just make the pulling more tolerable for the person.

 Obviously there are dozens of different dog training collars.
 I only focused on two in this post.
-I’d love to hear your opinion on the option that works better for your dog – the Gentle Leader or the pinch collar.
-I’d also love to hear about any other collar or harness you use for your dog.
+I’d love to hear your opinion on the option that works better for your dog – the Gentle Leader or the pinch collar or a different tool entirely.